 20260522-amazon-bedrock-agentcore-with-amazon-quick-7

-Under "Review," verify the contents.
+Under "Review," verify the content.

 20260522-amazon-bedrock-agentcore-with-amazon-quick-8